Continuous-BitWars/website/docs/index.md

 This action is interpreted in one of the following ways by the server:

 1. **Base upgrade:** Both bases (`src` and `dest`) belong to you and are the same.
-  Then the Bits you sent are used to [upgrade your base].
+  Then the Bits you send are used to [upgrade your base].
 2. **Movement of Bits:** If `src` and `dest` belong to you but are different, then you transfer Bits between your bases.
-3. **Attacking another base:** The `dest` base is an enemy base and you try to conquer it.
+3. **Attacking another base:** The `dest` base is an enemy base and you can try to conquer it.
-  When your Bits reach the destination base (they might need a couple of rounds [depending on the distance](#traveling-bits), a fight will take place (a simple substraction).
+  When your Bits reach the destination base (they might need a couple of rounds [depending on the distance](#traveling-bits), a fight will take place (a simple subtraction).

     ```
     (Bits in the destination base) - (your arrived Bits)